The Thurne is a stretch of river which gives access to Hickling Broad and Horsey Mere as well as flowing through Martham Broad.

 Upstream of the Old Road Bridge is the New Road Bridge which is easy to navigate.
 Immediately upstream of the new bridge are two sets of public moorings.
 The river is wide with good water available all the way to Candle Dyke.

 Somerton Reach - The river narrows after passing Candle Dyke to your port.
 Ahead of you is Martham Ferry.
 The ferry is a floating bridge which can be swung across the river.
 Usually the bridge is swung clear of the navigation channel.
 If not, approach with care and allow your crew to get onboard the bridge and pull on the chains.
 This will allow it to swing open.
 You can only gain access to the bridge from the Martham bank on your starboard side.
 Martham boat dyke is situated immediately upstream of Martham ferry on your starboard side.
 Martham Dyke is narrow and shallow at the far end so should be avoided unless you are a small craft.
 The reach upstream from Martham Dyke is often clear and wildlife abundant.
+Water plants, mainly water lilies and mare’s tail, grow in abundance in the clear water.
+The Authority actively cuts this growth between April and September.
+Typically a 2 metre margin is left uncut on both sides of the channel, but the plants may not be visible on the surface.
 Before reaching Martham Broad you have several sharp bends to navigate and the river narrows.
 After Martham Broad comes the final approaches to West Somerton with 24 hour moorings available on your port side.
 The water is clear and all the fish can be seen.
 Fresh water is available at the end of the moorings where the channel divides into two.

 Hickling Broad and Heigham Sound - Candle Dyke is reed-fringed with bank protection piling.
 The channel opens out with large areas of water on both sides.
 Duck Broad is to starboard and you must stay in the marked channels at all times.
 The channel in Heigham Sound is marked by navigation posts and buoys.
 There are large areas of reed beds on both sides and open water.
 Outside the channel the water depth is restricted.

 Through Hickling Broad, the channel is well marked with navigation posts.
+Water plants are very common in Hickling Broad, with the marked channel being the only area that is regularly cut, when growth is vigorous.
+Between April to October, any vessel travelling outside the marked channel is likely to encounter water plants.
 The final approach to Hickling Staithe and the Pleasure Boat Inn is marked with floating marker buoys, to guide vessels through the shallower water where mobile sediment tends to accumulate in the extreme north-west corner of the broad.
 Caution must be taken in this area at low water for vessels drawing more than 1.2 m.

 Horsey Mere and Meadow Dyke - When entering Meadow Dyke from Heigham Sound be careful to stay in the navigation posts until you enter the dyke.
 The dyke has good water but meanders back and forth along its entire length.
 This is one of the most beautiful navigable channels in the broads but the dyke is only just wide enough for two larger craft to pass.
 On your starboard side you look out across Heigham Holmes and farm buildings can be seen in the distance.
 You will pass the entrance to Stubbs Mill dyke on your port side but this is only suitable for canoes or dinghies.